 Voting Rights and Fair Elections Free of Big Money

 In 2013, the Supreme Court struck down the Voting Acts Right requirement to have jurisdictions with significant histories of voter discrimination “pre clear” new voting practices or procedures, leaving voters vulnerable to discrimination at the polls.
 A bipartisan Voting Rights Advancement Act was introduced to the House and Senate and provides protections against discrimination to compensate for the 2013 edit to the Voting Rights Act.
 This piece of legislation now sits with Congress, and Lauren supports this and any legislation that protects every single citizen’s right to vote.
 Lauren also supports initiatives to allow for easier voting such as protecting voting rights for all citizens over the age of 18 without exception, automatic voter registration at the age of 18, and unconditional absentee ballots mailed to all registered voters with paid postage for returning the ballots.
 In order to help reduce the cost of campaigning, brief information about each candidate and their stances should be included in these mailings.
 Lauren also supports public matching funds for candidates who refuse to accept anything but small donations.
 This will decrease the amount of time and energy wasted on candidates wooing big money donations from Super PACs and donors outside of their constituency.
-Finally, Lauren supports a constitutional amendment to reverse Citizens United and fix the campaign finance issues which pre-date Citizens United.
+Lauren supports a constitutional amendment to reverse Citizens United and fix the campaign finance issues which pre-date Citizens United.
 She believes the only influences to politicians should be their constituents and their needs.
+Finally, Lauren supports ranked-choice voting at the federal level, as this expands a voter’s choice and encourages competitive primaries and a healthy democracy.

 Lauren supports bills like the Equality Act which would expand existing law to make it illegal to discriminate based on sexual orientation and gender identity.
 Unfortunately, many Republican lawmakers still support legislation that further takes away the rights of the LGBTQIA+ community.
 Protecting this community by explicitly making illegal any discrimination based on gender and sexual orientation also means that no individual can be denied health coverage for gender-affirming medical care.
 Lauren’s true passion is fighting for equality across all genders, sexual orientations, ethnicities, ages, religions and ability, and she will never stop fighting until everyone’s rights are equal by law.

 Our society has inherited systemic ways in which it prevents people from improving their economic stances.
 For example, university is unaffordable and many students graduate with loans that they may never pay off.
 Minimum wage at 40 hours per week does not cover a 1-bedroom apartment or even a studio apartment in Lauren’s district.
 One trip to the hospital can bankrupt a family, with 4 out of 10 Americans unable to afford even a $400 emergency expense.
 Our system is failing our citizens.
 Multiple members of Lauren’s family have survived from small Social Security checks after unforeseeable tragedies, and she strongly supports expanding Social Security benefits to keep up with inflation and rising costs of housing and to compensate for falling corporate pensions.
-Lauren will also fight so that students can attend a public university and graduate debt free.
-She supports Elizabeth Warren’s proposal for universal child care which will remove one of the major burdens of becoming a parent, and she supports increasing the minimum wage so that anyone working full-time can afford to pay for basic living costs.
+Lauren will also fight so that students can attend a public university and graduate debt free, and those who have paid off their student debt should receive a credit for the money they should have never lost.
+She supports universal child care which will remove one of the major burdens of becoming a parent, and she supports increasing the minimum wage to what is truly livable in each locality so that anyone working full-time can afford to pay for basic living costs.
+Lauren also supports switching to a residency based tax system to help end double taxation and double filing for working class Americans living abroad.
+Lauren supports increasing taxes on the wealthiest individuals in our society, as she believes that we have allowed a system in which the divide between the top 1% and the rest of us has widened while many are struggling to survive.